Back to Support Content and Media Pages and Posts Using the Classic Editor

 Special Characters

 You can insert special characters into your post or page.
-Position your cursor to where you want to insert a character and click on the insert custom character button.
+Position your cursor to where you want to insert a character and click the insert custom character button.
 A popup window will appear:

 image of special characters

-Click any character and it will be inserted at your cursor position.
+Click any character, and it will be inserted at your cursor position.

 Outdent / Indent